Unseen Youth,

 However, in the international community, they are often viewed solely as threats, and the importance of their rights and empowerment is not fully recognized.
 Consequently, they are ultimately excluded from international frameworks that secure their rights and empowerment.
 The urgent feelings and lessons learned from their involvement in armed conflicts hold unique potential for sustaining peace, which has often been overlooked.

-In response to this, Accept International, in collaboration with former members of terrorist organizations or non-state armed groups, practitioners, researchers, and victims of terrorism or conflict, has established the Global Taskforce for Youth Combatants.
+In response to this, Accept International, in collaboration with former members of non-state armed groups, practitioners, researchers, and victims of terrorism or conflict, has established the Global Taskforce for Youth Combatants.

 GTY engages in international advocacy, research, data and testimony collection, and publication on Youth Combatants.
 It also develops and implements empowerment programs to help these youth become agents of peace and provides grants to support initiatives by or for Youth Combatants globally.
 The GTY aims to promote and ensure the recognition of their rights and empowerment, enabling each individual to realize their potential as a peacebuilder.